Craniectomy - child; Synostectomy; Strip craniectomy; Endoscopy-assisted craniectomy; Sagittal craniectomy; Frontal-orbital advancement; FOA

 - A tube (endoscope) is passed through the small cuts.
 The scope allows the surgeon to view the area being operated on.
 Special medical devices and a camera are passed through the endoscope.
 Using these devices, the surgeon removes portions of bones through the cuts.

-- This surgery usually takes about 1 hour.
-There is much less blood loss with this kind of surgery.
+- This surgery usually takes about 1 to 2 hours.
+There is much less blood loss and a faster recovery with this kind of surgery.

 - Most children need to wear a special helmet to protect their head for a period of time after surgery.